 Here are Six things you Should NOT do following a car accident:

-Many believe if there are not injuries, then calling 911 is unnecessary– not true.
+Many believe if there are no injuries, then calling 911 is unnecessary– not true.
 Maybe you make a “gentleman’s agreement” with the other driver to let the insurance companies work it out.
 Did you know that 1 in 7 people do not have insurance and may carry around false insurance information?
 How do you know the other person’s insurance is real?
 Active? or up to date?
-If you get into a wreck with someone who has no insurance, then you are the one left holding the bag so to speak.
+If you get into a wreck with someone who has no insurance, then you are the one left holding the bag, so to speak.
 If you do not get a police officer to document the accident, then what proof do you have that it actually occurred?
-In some areas, officers do not report to the scene unless there is an accident, however, you have the opportunity to make an accident report and you should do this
+In some areas, officers do not report to the scene unless there is an accident.
+However, you have the opportunity to make an accident report, and you should do this.

 After an accident, emotions run high.
-Car accidents are terrifying, irritating and never, never pleasant.
+Car accidents are terrifying, irritating, and never, never pleasant.
 Even if the accident is the other driver’s fault, losing your temper and your composure just complicates the issue.
 While this may seem like common sense, your first question to the other driver should always be, “Are you alright?”
 Take some deep breaths and try to stay calm.
-You need a level head to assess damage and make good decisions and document after a car accident.
+You need a level head to assess the damage and make good decisions, and document after a car accident.

-Never tell the other party that it was your fault as this is admitting liability which could expose you to penalties and lawsuit.
+Never tell the other party that it was your fault as this is admitting liability which could expose you to penalties and lawsuits.
 You may not know all of the factors and choices the other drivers made that may have contributed to the accident.
-Thus, apologizing and admissions before gathering all information is not protecting yourself
+Thus, apologizing and admissions before gathering all information is not protecting yourself.

-So you’ve stayed at the scene, called 911 and kept your cool, what else should you do?
-Do not forget to properly document the accident and confirm the other drivers’ contact information and insurance information including the other driver’s license number (car and driver’s license) as well as make/model of the car as well as the color.
+So you’ve stayed at the scene, called 911, and kept your cool; what else should you do?
+Do not forget to properly document the accident and confirm the other drivers’ contact information and insurance information, including the other driver’s license number (car and driver’s license) as well as make/model of the car as well as the color.
 Write all of this information down or use our handy “Injury Attorney” application for iPhone or Droid.
-Other extremely helpful piece of documentation is photographs.
-Most of us have smart phones and you should take photos of the cars at the scene and the accident scene.
+Other extremely helpful pieces of documentation are photographs.
+Most of us have smartphones, and you should take photos of the cars at the scene and the accident scene.
 These photos will come in very handy during the claims process.
 You will need to accurately describe the accident and may find yourself retelling it numerous times to officers

 So, practice safe driving and work to avoid an accident.
-However, while we always hope for the best, we must prepare for the worst and that includes being informed, having a plan should an accident occur and careful follow through after an accident.
-At our firm, we know car accidents are just an unfortunate thing that happen in life.
-Sometimes, car accidents can be life changing, meaning an injury can occur in the most minor of accidents and that injury may persist for many months or years.
+However, while we always hope for the best, we must prepare for the worst, and that includes being informed, having a plan should an accident occur, and carefully follow-through after an accident.
+At our firm, we know car accidents are just unfortunate things that happen in life.
+Sometimes, car accidents can be life-changing, meaning an injury can occur in the most minor of accidents and that injury may persist for many months or years.
 Treating your injury quickly can often make the difference in the severity and length of your rehabilitation.